-In newborns, GBS infections are divided into two groups: early onset and late onset.
+In newborns, GBS infections (also known as perinatal group B streptococcal disease) are divided into two groups: early onset and late onset.

-In newborns, early onset cases occur within the first week of life, with most cases diagnosed on the day of the baby's birth or within 72 hours.
+Early onset cases occur within the first week of life, with most cases diagnosed on the day of the baby's birth or within 72 hours.
 Late onset cases occur after the first week of life.
 Meningitis (infection of the spinal fluid) is diagnosed in up to one-third of late onset cases and permanent neurologic injury can follow.
-GBS can cause infection in the blood, lungs, brain, or spinal fluid of the baby, or it can result in milder infections, of the skin, for example.
-Skin infections may be referred to as erysipelas.
+GBS can cause infection in the blood, lungs, brain or spinal fluid of the baby, or it can result in milder infections, of the skin, for example

-In mothers, GBS causes urinary tract infections, infection of the placenta and membranes during labor, infection of the uterus after delivery or infection of the blood (known as bacteremia).
+In mothers, infection with GBS can cause urinary tract infections or UTIs, infection of the placenta and membranes during labor, infection of the uterus after delivery or infection of the blood.

-The new universal testing approach has been quite successful — since the 1990s there has been an approximately 80% decrease in early-onset GBS infections in newborn babies.
+This universal testing approach has been quite successful — since the 1990s there has been approximately an 80% decrease in early-onset GBS infections in newborn babies.

-In the future, hospitals may switch to a rapid test for group B strep that can be obtained from the mother when she is in labor.
-Tests for GBS that give immediate results are in the pipeline and already in use in some institutions.
-Doing the test at the time of labor would be a better strategy because a mother may be positive at 35 weeks but negative at 40 weeks when the baby is born, or more importantly, the opposite could be true.
-With the rapid test, mothers who are negative at the time of delivery would not be exposed to antibiotics, which are typically very safe, but can cause allergic reactions.
-And mothers who have become new carriers during this time frame would not be missed.
+In the future, hospitals may switch to a rapid test for GBS that can be done while the mother is in labor; tests that give immediate results are in the pipeline and already in use in some institutions.
+Doing the test at the time of labor might be a better strategy because a mother may be positive at 35 weeks but negative at 40 weeks when the baby is born or, more importantly, the opposite could be true.
+With a rapid test, mothers who are negative at the time of delivery wouldn’t be exposed to antibiotics, which are typically very safe, but can cause allergic reactions, and mothers who have become new carriers during this time frame wouldn’t be missed.

-Dr. Elaine Brown completed her residency in obstetrics and gynecology at Harvard.
+Elaine Brown, MD, completed her residency in obstetrics and gynecology at Harvard Medical School.
 She has more than 15 years of experience in private practice.